nilp0inter/autofirma-nix/README.md

 $ autofirma-setup
 ```

-Afterward, restart Firefox for the changes to take effect.
+Afterwards, restart Firefox for the changes to take effect.

 ### Uninstalling Certificates